Gastrointestinal oncology

 Welcome to our Center for Gastrointestinal Oncology in Karlshorst.
 We offer comprehensive care for gastrointestinal tumor diseases, including prevention, aftercare, diagnostics and drug-based tumor therapy – both for patients with statutory and private insurance.

-of a variety of cancers of the digestive system:
+Our team specializes in the treatment of a variety of cancers of the digestive system:

 Esophageal carcinoma